Build a React Native library

 Setting this option to true

-will output ES modules compatible code for Node.js 12+, modern browsers and other tools that support package.json
+will output ES modules compatible code for Node.js 12+, modern browsers and tools that support package.json

 's exports